 Physical examination

 Clinical examination, especially palpation, looks for pain caused by delicate pressure on the course of Arnold's nerve.
 This is called trigger point ou trigger point.
-This one is initially on the zone of emergence of the nerve at the level of the second vertebrate cervical.
+This is initially located on the area where the nerve emerges at the level of the second cervical vertebra.

 Additional tests